swiftlang/swift-java/USER_GUIDE.md

 public JarFile(String arg0, bool arg1)
 ```

 The `environment` parameter is the pointer to the JNI environment (`JNIEnv*` in C) in which the underlying Java object lives.
-It is available to all methods that are written in or exposed to Java, either directly as a parameter (as in constructors) or on an instance of any type that's projected from Java through the `javaEnvironment` property of the `AnyJavaObject` conformance.
+It is available to all methods that are written in or exposed to Java,
+either directly as a parameter (as in constructors - in case of nil, the `JavaVirtualMachine.shared().environment()` value will be used)
+or on an instance of any type that's projected from Java through the `javaEnvironment` property of the `AnyJavaObject` conformance.
 Given a
 Java environment, one can create a `JarFile` instance in Swift with, e.g.,

 ```swift